Michael77Zhuang/Crime-in-Champaign/README.md

 # Crime-in-Champaign
-Crime Analysis in Champaign County
+This repo contains a project of crime rate analysis in Champaign County of Illinois.